 What is Tamoxifen?

-Tamoxifen is an orally administered medication which is one of the most important medications used in the treatment of breast cancer around the world.
-Because of its importance, and the prevalence of breast cancer around the globe, Tamoxifen is included in the WHO’s List of Essential Medicines, those which are considered absolutely necessary to provide basic care to patients.
+Tamoxifen is an orally administered medication, which is one of the most essential medicines used in the treatment of breast cancer around the world.
+Because of its importance, and the prevalence of breast cancer around the globe, Tamoxifen is included in the WHO's List of Essential Medicines, those which are considered absolutely necessary to provide basic care to patients.

 How Does Tamoxifen Work?